zhuokaizhao/LightSheetProcessing/LOG.md

 2. Debug under gcc/6.1

 06/21/2018
-Fix skim and generate projection correctly.
+Fix skim.
+Now it can generate headers and projection files correctly.

 06/23/2018
 Refine cmake.
 Now it has great file structures.